louisrsantoro/louisrsantoro.github.io/content/index.md

 ## Background

 I began my academic career in classical philology and originally studied Greek and Roman philosophy.
-I decided to do a PhD in philosophy because this program offered an opportunity to improve my mathematical and scientific skills while studying scientific questions from a philosophical point of view.
+In 2019, I was torn about the decision to do a PhD in Philosophy given the dismal career prospects and my growing interests in AI.
+I decided to do a PhD in Philosophy because this program offered an opportunity to improve my mathematical and scientific skills while studying scientific questions from a philosophical point of view.

 ## Current Interests